DaCookie/lost-kittens-bot-instructions/README.md

 ## How to play?

+You can try this game on [my demo Discord server](https://discord.gg/4nhqwqXP5c), or install it on your own server by following the instructions above.
 In order to call the cat, users must post a message that contain one of the following keywords (and don't forget the question mark!).

 - *Meow?*
 - *Minou ?*